 With over 25 years experience in the world of antiques his 16 year career as a London based auctioneer and company director was built upon a childhood passion for collecting.
 His eclectic background in the field of art and antiques has given Marc a varied and passionate knowledge base fuelled by man's diverse and ever evolving material culture.

 He has his own unique style with interests ranging from pre-history to modern design and is a self-confessed collectoraholic.
 Marc has a passion and reputation for divining the unusual; 'a desire to connect with history through the interpretation and pursuit of objects and their origins'.

 A life-long interest in restoring old buildings resulted in the purchase and restoration of a 17th Century Chateau in South West France, which he used as a venue for Art & Antique breaks and Marc is now restoring a medieval house in Chippenham.

 Camera Becomes Most Valuable Roadshow Object to Ever Come to Sale

-Marc Allum's Antiques Roadshow Discovery of 12 years ago was recently sold in Hong Kong for $660,000 making it the most valuable object ever to sell after appearing on the show.
+Marc Allum's Antiques Roadshow Discovery of 12 years ago was recently sold in Hong Kong for $660,000 making it one of the most valuable objects ever to sell after appearing on the show.

 Follow this link for the story: